 Mosaicweh Artist Statement

 I pursued formal art education at Cardinal Stritch College in Milwaukee through the Frederick Layton Art Scholarship.
-The mentorship and structure of that program had a lasting impact on my development as an artist.
-After college, I worked in a variety of creative roles—including kiln operator, gallery assistant, frame shop manager, and visual display assistant—each contributing technical skills and practical knowledge that continue to influence my mosaic work.
+The mentorship from Sister Thomasita Fessler and the structure of the Fine Art Program had a lasting impact on my development as an artist.
+After college, I worked in a variety of creative roles, including kiln operator, gallery assistant, frame shop manager, and visual display assistant.
+Each job experience contributed technical skills and practical knowledge that continue to influence my mosaic work.

 Alongside my studio practice, I am now a full-time elementary art teacher working with students in grades K–8.
 Teaching allows me to stay deeply engaged in creative exploration while sharing that process with young artists.
 I continue to grow my business through exhibitions and art fairs, and through experience and ongoing experimentation, mosaic has become the medium that best reflects how I work and what I value as an artist.